SPEAKING WITHOUT USING WORDS

 The modern sleek look of the house will take on a more informal, casual look.

-Thanksgiving colors will transition smoothly over to those winter and Christmas scenes of my imaginary redbird Christmas farmhouse too.
+Thanksgiving colors will transition smoothly over to winter and Christmas scenes of my imaginary redbird Christmas farmhouse too.
 I won’t have to change very much at all during these two holidays.
 I’ll just add a few decorative elements here and there that are more date-specific.

 In December the red will be MORE emphasized.
 When that time arrives, I will want to swap out my red winged-backed chairs in place of the black modern styled ones.
 This is just a simple matter of moving them all from the bedroom to the living room and vice-versa – no big deal!